lexlacson/memeshare/README.md

 # MemeShare

 I created a basic web3 app using a [Buildspace tutorial](https://buildspace.so/p/build-solidity-web3-app).
-Instead of creating a Wave Portal and I created a Meme Portal to share memes and add them to the blockchain.
+Instead of creating a Wave Portal, I created a Meme Portal to share memes and add them to the blockchain.
 This repo contains the smart contract.
 This is what the react app looks like that connects to the smart contract:

 ![app2](https://github.com/lexlacson/memeshare/blob/main/app2.png)
 ![app](https://github.com/lexlacson/memeshare/blob/main/app.png)